-External examiners do not have a direct role in determining results for individual students, and students wishing to discuss their own performance in assessment should contact their personal tutor in the first instance.
+External examiners do not have a direct role in determining results for individual students, and students wishing to discuss their own performance in assessment should contact their Personal Academic Tutor in the first instance.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
-More detailed information can be found in the programme handbook (or other appropriate guide) or online at https://www.southampton.ac.uk/english/postgraduate/taught_courses/g320-ma-english-literary-studies.page
+More detailed information can be found in the programme handbook.